roots/docs/sage/theme-configuration-and-setup.md

 publish_to_discourse:
   - "0"
 ---
-## Theme configuration

-`lib/config.php` is used to enable/disable theme features and set configuration values.
+`lib/setup.php` is used to enable/disable theme features and set configuration values.
 The theme features that can be disabled include:

 Clean up from [Soil](/plugins/soil):